duncanjbrown/node-checkout-kata/README.md

 ## Instructions
 You should implement a supermarket checkout which:
+- has an asynchronous interface
-- always accepts a string of items and returns the total price
+- always accepts a string of items and gives back the total price
 - discounts any offers from the total price

 Use the following pricing information: